TIit0/Tiit0/README.md

 ### Hi there I'm Tito 👋
-I am a Frontend developer interested in web and applications, I have been doing develpment for over a year now nd i just love it more and more with each new thing I learn.
+I am a Frontend developer interested in web and applications, I have been doing develpment for over a year now and I just love it more and more with each new thing I learn.
 I am Always looking for the next challenge to develop my skills, I am currently working between Guadalajara Jalisco Mexico, and San Diego California USA.

 clean code is happy code!